 You’re probably familiar with IPAs and APAs but have you heard of an ABA?
 The latest craft beer acronym to hit town, ABAs or American Brown Ales, are a hot topic of conversation amongst brewers and beer drinkers alike.

 On the one hand there’s those who think American Brown Ales are unfashionable and uninteresting.
 Perhaps it’s something to do with the name – let’s face it describing a beer simply by reference to its colour, particularly when that colour is so well, unfashionable and uninteresting, makes it easy to overlook brown ales in favour of more exotic sounding brews.
-You might even agree that describing a beer as brown tells you no more about how it tastes than describing a wine as red.

 One (anonymous!) blogger even went so far as to rather uncharitably claim that ABAs “only really excite people who watch Coronation Street.”